The New American Theatre

 • Textbooks for reference:

-• The Stanislavsky System by Sonia Moore (required reading)
+• The Stanislavski System by Sonia Moore (required reading)

 • An Actor's Work by Konstantin Stanislavski (Constantin Stanislavsky) translated by Jean Benedetti (recommended reading).
 This book is extremely useful for reference

-• If asked to audition, you will be asked to submit a short self-taped monologue (under two minutes).
+If invited to audition, you will be asked to submit a short self-taped monologue (under two minutes).

 Workshop Fee: